Kingsley James: Gainsborough Trinity

 On 22 May 2019, James joined Northern Premier League Premier Division side Gainsborough Trinity; assistant manager Ross Hannah described the signing as a "big coup" for the "Holy Blues".
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged.

 Hyde United

 On 10 June 2020, James signed with Hyde United.
 "Tigers" manager David McGurk said that "he works with me and John with our coaching company so we know he's the exact type of character we want".
 On 6 November 2020, James arrived on loan at Farsley Celtic in the National League North, who were able to continue to play whilst Hyde were shut down during the second national coronavirus lockdown.
 He never made an appearance at The Citadel however, and the 2020–21 season was soon curtailed for both Hyde and Celtic.
 He retired on 1 September 2021.

+Selby Town

+In June 2026, James came out of retirement, joining Northern Counties East League Division One club Selby Town.